-Another common mistake in most people's relationship-building efforts is that they do not verify, validate, or void the critical assumptions that they make.
-You don't want to walk into a meeting, or any situation, with mis- or outdated information.
+Another common mistake in most people's relationshipbuilding efforts is that they do not verify, validate, or void the critical assumptions that they make about key pieces of information or individuals critical to their success.
+You don't want to walk into a meeting, or any situation, with incorrect or outdated information.